hostjane/hostjane.github.io/_pages/getting-donations-gas-groceries.md

 ## I received a tip.
 Is that the same as a donation?

-<span class="green">Negative, donations are only for food and gas, to assist freelancer make ends meet for their mental health well-being.
-They are paid at 100% within 48 hours.</span>
+<span class="green">No, donations are charitable goodwill towards living costs e.g. rent, food, and gas.
+These Random Acts of Kindness assist freelancers to make ends meet for their mental health well-being.
+They are paid out at 100% within 48 hours.</span>

 Tips are limited to being given for Work done in a service or lesson on HostJane.
 They are paid at 95% and the 5-day waiting period applies.